arc-research-lab/AGILE/README.md

 - [x] Avoid using /dev/mem when accessing PCIe BAR.
 - [x] Avoid using /etc/default/grub to allocate contiguous buffers for NVMe admin queues.
 - [x] Support for Docker container.
+- [x] Kernel module to pin and expose GPU's HBM to user and kernel space.
 - [ ] Avoid relying on GDRCopy to expose GPU's HBM to user space.
 - [ ] Optimizing DMA performance between GPU's HBM and CPU's DRAM.
 - [ ] Include CPU DRAM as an additional level of software cache.